Building and technical trade strategy

 Urbanisation

-• Urbanisation driving the need for construction
+• Urbanisation driving growing demand for construction

-Digitalisation and technologization
+Digitalisation and technologisation

 • Increasing use of smart technical solutions in building and construction